 - A short check summary, including errors broken down by category.

-- A time ribbon showing how much time was spent on each page.
+- A waterfall timeline showing how much time was spent on each page.

 - An error log, only if your script failed.